alt-react/Active-Directory-Home-Lab/README.md

 </details>

 <details>
-<summary>Add all 4 virtual machines to the NAT network you created in VirtualBox</summary>
+<summary>Add our virtual machines to the same network in VirtualBox</summary>
 <br>

 For each of the 4 virtual machines, complete the following steps: